CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 ssh -y <username>@cmslpc-sl6.fnal.gov
 ```

+Refer to [this guide](https://uscms.org/uscms_at_work/physics/computing/getstarted/uaf.shtml#prerequisites) on how to connect to the LPC CAF.
 Then create a CMSSW working environment in your home folder:

 ```
 mkdir longlivedLE